Imesh7/Getx_practice/README.md

 # Flutter GetX  practise

-This project is guiding you to How to use Getx, Flutter state management.
+This project is guiding you to How to use Getx, as  Flutter state management.

 ## Getting Started